Cyezd/fm/README.md

 # Android-RadioPlayer
-This is a demo Android app that makes use of the Feed Media SDK to power a Pandora-style Internet-radio app.
+This is an offical Feed.fm Android app that makes use of the Feed Media SDK to power a Pandora-style Internet-radio app.
 The app has a sample custom notification layout and shows how you can use station metadata to hide stations and assign images and